hrandhawa17/prismpro/prismops_rightsize_lab/prismops_rightsize_lab.rst

 - X-FIT is our machine learning engine to support smart IT OPS, including anomaly detection, and inefficiency detection.

-- X-Play, the IFTTT for the enterprise, is our engine to enable the automation of daily operations tasks.

 - X-Play enables admins to confidently automate their daily tasks within minutes.

 - X-Play is extensive that can use customer’s existing APIs and scripts as part of its Playbooks, and can integrate nicely with customers existing ticketing workflows.

+-X-Play can enable automation of daily operations tasks with a complete IFTTT workflow thanks to conditional execution.